-Internships are an important part of Western Michigan University's ISM program and are now required prior to graduation.
+Internships are an important part of Western Michigan University's integrated supply management program and are now required prior to graduation.
 Internship experience is frequently a key factor in obtaining a full time position after graduation.
 Internships allow students to find out which aspect of supply management (e.g. purchasing, production, logistics, etc.) they are interested in and also the type of company they would like to work for after graduation.
 Many employers prefer to make job offers to students they have been able to evaluate through an internship experience.

-Also, half of the employers reported offering student interns relocation and housing stipends, and assistance with finding a roommate and temporary housing.
+Also, half of the employers reported offering student interns relocation and housing stipends and assistance with finding a roommate and temporary housing.
 This benefit may be offered to interns who travel more than 100 miles away from “home” to complete the internship.